tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Might of the Demigod

-_Special_: You can only choose this talent as a single-class barbarian.
+_Special:_ You can only choose this talent as a single-class barbarian.

 Increase your Strength and Constitution scores by 4.